Welcome or Title

 9. What do I need to do before I retire to enhance my retirement goals?

 The last question will be formulated after you address the first 8.
 If you decide that you want to start a small business now is the time to explore that option part time while you are working full time for Uncle Sam.
 No matter what you aspire to do; work, pursue hobbies, golf, travel more, volunteer at your local church, NOW is the time to put those plans into action so when you leave it isn’t all left to chance.
-If you take action now and start the process you won’t be stressed about it when you leave and will at least know what direction you are heading when you walk out the door.
+If you start the process now, you won’t be stressed about it when you leave and will at least know what direction you are heading when you walk out the door.

 I know this is a simple concept however many don’t take it far enough.
 So..... in closing, if you are preparing to retire ask yourself these questions, put pencil to paper, make a plan, have meaningful discussions with your loved ones and make it happen.